Edge Paddling is run by it's membership with a Committee elected annually.

 Optional Kit *

-• Dry suit- Great for keeping your whole body warm and dry even if you swim (but fairly expensive).
-Great for white water/surf.
+• Dry suit- Great for keeping your whole body warm and dry even if you swim (expensive, but will become your favourite piece of clothing if you venture into white water or surf).

 • Wetsuit- a cheaper option than a dry suit if you are not yet prepared to invest in a drysuit.
 Important to have either a wetsuit or a drysuit for white water/surf if you think you might swim!